BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 }
 ```

-On the disk, keys will be combined with values before inserting them in the B-tree nodes.
-So for example, we may have the following entries in B-tree (simplifying):
+On the disk, keys need to be combined with values before inserting them in the B-tree nodes.
+For example, we may have the following entries in the B-tree (simplifying):
 ```
 state:CREATED -> tuple1
 state:ACTIVATED -> tuple2, tuple3
 country_code:22 -> tuple2
 country_code:101 -> tuple2, tuple3
 ```
-...or alternative implementation:
+...or the alternative implementation:
 ```
 CREATED -> tuple1:[state]
 ACTIVATED -> tuple2:[state], tuple3:[state]